 “Monsters must be examined within the intricate matrix of relations (social, cultural, and literary-historical) that generate them” (p.5).

-In Dracula, Bram Stoker gives his readers an insight on sexuality in his times.
+In Dracula, Bram Stoker gives his readers an insight into sexuality in his times.
 We readers are told about Jonathan Haker and his anxiety towards her fiance Mina Murray.
 It is a context when sexuality was being more openly explored in contrast to previous texts.
 The vampire, Count Dracula, lures the fiances of men that were going to get married, a heterosexual relationship.
 In contrast, Ann Rice‘s The Vampire Chronicles gives her readers another type of vampire where homosexuality is explored as an optional way of living.
-In her novel Interview with the Vampire, Lestat has a fascinaton for Louis and turns him into a vampire to make him immortal.
+In her novel Interview with the Vampire, Lestat has a fascination for Louis and turns him into a vampire to make him immortal.
 Here the vampires can be seen as the marginals for their sexuality.

 The qualities of a monster do not necessarily stand in time.
 As society changes so do their fears, concerns and horrors.
 As we saw in the previous example, Stoker was concerned with heterosexual relations, whereas, Ann Rice being more contemporary to us is open about homosexual relationships.